 Even if you have already explained your needs to the manager, also tell the server as well.
 When talking to the server, emphasize that they should leave off any bread, crackers, croutons, or other gluten-containing ingredients.
 State that you don’t want anything containing gluten on the plate, as that would cause contamination and render the entire dish inedible to you.

 Explain the diet carefully.
 Don’t just say wheat intolerance (this is often misunderstood as meat intolerance).
 Mention that you cannot eat anything that contains wheat, oats, rye, or barley.
 This includes anything made with flour, breadcrumbs, anything breaded or floured, and anything cooked in the same oil as other foods containing gluten.
-Mention common gluten-containing ingredients such as malt vinegar, soy sauce, bouillon, broth, and sauces or soups thickened with flour.
+Mention some less-well-known gluten-containing ingredients such as malt vinegar, soy sauce, bouillon, broth, and sauces or soups thickened with flour.
 Another common misunderstanding can occur if you say, “I can’t eat wheat.”
-You might get the response from a waitress that I once did, “That’s OK honey, we have white bread here.”
+You might get the response from a waitress that I once did, “That’s OK honey, we have white bread here.” (these sorts of situations happen less frequently than in the past, as more people become familiar with what gluten-free means, however, never assume that someone understand the full diet, even if they say they do).
 If you are eating in a Mexican Restaurant, ask if the chips are fried in separate oil from other gluten-containing foods, ditto with French-fries or any other food that is deep-fried.
 Also ask that the griddle be cleaned before cooking your food.

 Don’t be shy about asking for what you need.
 It is your health that is at stake.
 Restaurants are a service industry and are generally willing to help you as much as possible.
 A server may be grumpy about having to answer lots of questions, but grumpy servers are much easier to endure than being sick all night.
 If a server is especially difficult (or especially helpful), reflect this in your tip.
 If a restaurant is unwilling to accommodate you or treats you as an unwelcome problem, don’t return.
 There is always another restaurant down the road that will be happy to help.

-Always check each dish you order, even if you have ordered it before and it was OK.
-Always mention your needs, even if you have ordered from the same server on several other occasions; it is easy to forget and slip back into the routine of putting a roll on the plate.
+If you frequently return to the same restaurant, always mention your dietary restrictions each time you order, even if you have ordered it before and it was OK.
+Even if you have ordered from the same server on several other occasions; it is easy for them to forget and slip back into the routine of putting a roll on the plate.